microsoft/dstoolkit-time-series-forecasting/tsff/feature_engineering/README.md

 - One Hot Encoding
 - Time based

-This module also enables the users to use features that were computed externally to `tsff`.
+This module also enables the users to use features that were computed externally to `tsfa`.
 This is done using the "additional features" functionality.

 ## features.py